Assessment appeal services

 There are several stages of the tax appeal.

 The first stage: you can go see the assessor, have a phone interview or send data to him to review.
 This is your opportunity to point out errors in his information on your property, an opportunity to point out better sales that he should have used, and opportunity to demonstrate that he placed most of his weight on the wrong properties.
-Pictures of the sales and of your house and why it is inferior will help your case.
+Pictures of the sales and of your house and why your house is inferior will help your case.

 The third level is before the Tax Court.
 Might I suggest at this point you want to have a professional appraisal, the appraiser should come to the hearing, and you should have a lawyer at the hearing, there are technical issues that lawyers will argue.
 You will have the cost of the appraisal, his time in the court and the cost of the attorney.
 Get figures on the cost to determine if it is worth the cost versus the possible savings.
 I have some people who have hired me to prove the point, knowing that the cost would be greater than the savings.
+Also remember, it is a three year valuation, phase in, and so the added tax is 3 years, not just year.

 An appraisal for tax appeal requires more time than the typical appraisal because in addition to an appraisal of your property, it will look back at sales for three years, the appraiser must review the Assessor's data, determine if they are wrong, and be able to prove it, as well as spending time preparing you and your attorney, plus time in the hearings.

 All this research is what appraisers do.
 Have fun.
+Good luck with your appeal.